Quickstart: Use MSBuild tasks to convert Bicep files and parameters to JSON

 Convert Bicep to JSON

-These examples demonstrate the conversion of a Bicep file and a Bicep parameter file to JSON using MSBuild.
+These examples show how to use MSBuild to convert a Bicep file and a Bicep parameters file to JSON.
 Start by creating a project file for .NET, .NET Core 3.1, or the Classic framework.
-Then, generate the Bicep file and the Bicep parameter file before running MSBuild.
+Then, generate a Bicep file and a Bicep parameters file before running MSBuild to convert them to JSON.

 Create project